getty-zig/getty.so/pages/guide/serializers.md

 Hooray!

-If you'll notice, we didn't have to write any iteration- or access-related code.
-All we did was specify how sequence serialization should start, how sequence elements should be serialized, and how sequence serialization should end.
+If you'll notice, we didn't have to write any iteration- or access-related code specific to the `std.ArrayList` type.
+All we did was specify how sequence serialization should start, how elements should be serialized, and how serialization should end.
 Then, Getty took care of the rest!

-All that is left is `serializeMap` and `serializeStruct`.
+That leaves us with `serializeMap` and `serializeStruct`.
 Here's how I implemented them.

 {% label Zig code %}
 {% highlight zig %}